New York Life | February 24, 2021

 Yet nearly half a century after Ford’s proclamation, there is still so much to do in recognizing the contribution of Black Americans to our culture.
 And businesses are well-placed to help ensure that happens.
 In fact, a major survey of attitudes to different institutions found that business is now more trusted than the media, government and even non-governmental organizations (NGOs), and is the only one of the four seen as ethical and competent.3

-The support for diverse communities extends beyond New York Life and into the community – we believe financial security and inclusion is vital to creating better opportunities.
+The support for diverse communities extends beyond New York Life and into the community—we believe financial security and inclusion is vital to creating better opportunities.
 To that end we have more than 1,200 agents serving the African American community whose mission is not just to sell life insurance, but to help families understand the importance of building a legacy for the next generation.
-We also back our beliefs through actions: in the last 10 years, 28% of our grants, or more than $50 million, has funded programs and services supporting the African American community.
+We also back our beliefs through actions: in the last 20 years we’ve donated more than $25 million to organizations which support the African American community.

 We’re proud that New York Life’s diversity, equity, and inclusion efforts are recognized externally.
 Last year we were featured among Forbes Magazine’s Best Employers for Diversity.
 We were also honored to be named as a Seramount Pinnacle Inclusion Index Organization for 2022.
 The list highlights companies with superior achievements in their DE&I efforts.